-Doxycycline is relatively contraindicated in both children < 8 years old and pregnant/lactating women due to its adverse effects on growing bones and teeth!
-Administer amoxicillin (or cefuroxime axetil) instead!
+Doxycycline is relatively contraindicated in pregnant/nursing women due to its adverse effects on growing bones and teeth.
+Administer amoxicillin (or cefuroxime axetil) instead.

-- Description: a controversial syndrome (the medical community does not agree on its existence) following successful treatment of Lyme disease that is associated with loss of performance, fatigue, and difficulty concentrating that may last up to 6 months
+- Description: a somewhat controversial syndrome (the medical community does not agree on its existence) following successful treatment of Lyme disease that is associated with pain, fatigue, and difficulty concentrating that lasts > 6 months

 - Treatment: symptomatic treatment with general medical and psychosomatic support